Exxonnnnnn/Exxonnnnnn/README.md

 An advanced handler for Discord.js bots.
 [View it on NPM](https://npmjs.com/cdcommands)

 - Command / Event / Feature Handler
-- Default Commands (Required Roles, Help, Command / Category, Setprefix, Language)
+- Default Commands (Required Roles, Help, Command / Category, Setprefix, Language [Language coming in the next update])
 - Support for [multiple languages](https://github.com/CreativeDevelopments/CDCommands/blob/main/SUPPORTED_LANGS.md) and allows people using your bot to set a language per guild and per user.
+(Coming very soon)
 - Default Embeds and Logs
-- Customisable responses using the [message.json](https://github.com/CreativeDevelopments/CDCommands/blob/main/src/Base/message.json)
+- Customisable responses using the [message.json](https://github.com/CreativeDevelopments/CDCommands/blob/main/src/Base/message.json) (Note that this is the new message.json, this one won't currently work with the version that is released.
+You can get the version you need [here](https://sourceb.in/PS5fAiFVYQ))
 - Want to add more Languages or contribute?
 Open a [pull request](https://github.com/CreativeDevelopments/CDCommands)
 - See what we are adding next [here](https://github.com/CreativeDevelopments/CDCommands/blob/main/TODO.md)